0x90JMP/0x90JMP.github.io/_posts/2026-06-18-stealing-azure-tokens-template.md

 az login --use-device-code
 ```

-Using an HTTP-based authentication path causes the Azure CLI to write the full token set—including the refresh token-to `msal_token_cache.bin`.
+Using an HTTP-based authentication path causes the Azure CLI to write the full token set-including the refresh token-to `msal_token_cache.bin`.
 Any developer, DevOps engineer, or cloud administrator who has authenticated this way has written a persistent, opaque, non‑expiring secret to disk.

 ![Azure CLI device code flow authentication writing refresh token to msal_token_cache.bin](/assets/img/posts/stealing-azure-tokens/09.png)